Wlodimir Ledóchowski: Support for Allied resistance

 According to the Jesuit historian Vincent A. Lapomarda, there was "no doubt" about Ledóchowski's concern to thwart Nazi Germany in Europe once it had invaded Poland:

 "Even if he had at one time entertained, as alleged by one historian, the conception of a union of a Catholic bloc in Europe against the Communists in the East and the Protestants in the West, events had dramatically altered that vision".

-Ledóchowski accurately surmised Adolf Hitler's perfidious nature; predicted the Hitler-Stalin Pact; used the Jesuit-run Vatican Radio service to broadcast condemnations of Nazi crimes in Poland, which led to protests by the German government; and assisted underground resistance movements in occupied Europe.
-The Nazi persecution of the Catholic Church in Poland was particularly severe, and Lapomarda notes that Ledóchowski helped "stiffen the general attitude of the Jesuits against the Nazis"; helped Vatican Radio, which was run by the Jesuit Filippo Soccorsi; and spoke out against Nazi oppression, particularly with regard to Poland, and against Vichy France's anti-Semitism.
+Ledóchowski accurately surmised Adolf Hitler's perfidious nature; predicted the Hitler–Stalin Pact; used the Jesuit-run Vatican Radio service to broadcast condemnations of Nazi crimes in Poland, which led to protests by the German government; and assisted underground resistance movements in occupied Europe.
+The Nazi persecution of the Catholic Church in Poland was particularly severe, and Lapomarda notes that Ledóchowski helped "stiffen the general attitude of the Jesuits against the Nazis"; helped Vatican Radio, which was run by the Jesuit Filippo Soccorsi; and spoke out against Nazi oppression, particularly with regard to Poland, and against Vichy France's antisemitism.